-Described by the museum as “the conflict that changed the word,” World War I is on the spotlight in this Kansas City attraction.
+Described by the museum as “the conflict that changed the world,” World War I is in the spotlight in this Kansas City attraction.

-At the Main Hall, you will find documents of different media that tell stories about the First World War.
-Some of the other exhibitions here include that of artworks of the war.
+At the Main Hall, you will find documents from different media that tell stories about the First World War.
+Some of the other exhibitions here include artworks of the war.

-If you like to dig further on this historic event, join the Battlefield Tours which the museum is hosting.
-Explore parts of the northeastern France which are key locations in the understanding of World War I.
+If you like to dig further into this historic event, join the Battlefield Tours, hosting the museum.
+Explore parts of northeastern France that are key locations in the understanding of World War I.

 11. Stay at the 21c Museum Hotel

-Come for the museum – but stay for the hotel!
+Come to the museum – but stay for the hotel!
 The iconic Savoy Hotel and Grill building has 120 guest rooms and suites that are masterpieces of their own.

 The 21c Museum Hotel has other branches in many of the best places to visit in the US, including Chicago.